glowsom/project2/README.md

 Data/Web and Data/Mob are the folders that contain the data on which was analyzed by this project.

 SBT packaged jar file used for running all spark programs is proj2_2.11-0.1.jar.

+# Scheduler
+Part of the project is to shedule this application to run every 24 hours.
+I ran this code (crontab -e) to create a chron table using  (0 8 * * * /home/spark/p2/scripts/music_cron.sh).
+This will run the application every morning at 8am.